 How to Apply

 Select an appropriate mentor and project with the help of your CHIP adviser.
-Write a brief proposal (approximately 3 paragraphs, or 1 page) describing the scope of the work.
-The proposal must be approved by the faculty member leading the internship, and a copy should be shared with the CHIP Program Coordinator.
+Write a brief proposal (1-2 pages) describing the scope of the work.
+The proposal must be approved by the faculty member (academic adviser) leading the internship, and a copy should be shared with the CHIP Program Coordinator.

-Print and complete the Internship Contract (also called Proposal for Courses Requiring Instructor Permission (graduate students)) and submit to the Program Coordinator along with the brief proposal.
+Print and complete the Internship Plan and submit to the Program Coordinator along with the brief proposal.

 What is Expected?